Medical Debt Elimination Policy Tracker

 With two in every five adults behind on medical bills that total more than $220 billion, soaring medical debt is a national crisis—one that disproportionately burdens low-income people and communities of color.
 Recognizing the profound impact of medical debt on both health and financial security, Cook County, Illinois allocated $12 million of its American Rescue Plan Act (ARPA) recovery funds in July 2022 to erase up to $1 billion in medical debt.* Toledo, Ohio quickly followed suit, launching a policy trend that now stretches from California to Florida.

-As part of our research into how ARPA and other public funds are advancing racial and economic equity, we’ve been tracking the steps local and state governments are taking to confront medical debt through debt cancellation and additional strategies.
+As part of our research into how public investments are advancing racial and economic equity, we’ve been tracking the steps local and state governments are taking to confront medical debt through debt cancellation and additional strategies.
 To capture these efforts, we created a comprehensive database that compiles key information on each effort including its status, the amount of public funding, anticipated impacts, approval dates, and outcomes to date.

-- As of October 25, 2025 29 state and local governments across 19 states have dedicated public funds to medical debt relief programs.
+- 29 state and local governments across 18 states and the District of Columbia have dedicated $116.1 million in public funds to medical debt relief programs.

-- Collectively, these initiatives promise to deliver $15.8 billion in debt relief to more than 6.3 million low- and moderate-income residents.
+- Collectively, these initiatives initially promised to deliver $15.8 billion in debt relief to about 6.3 million low- and moderate-income residents.

-- Already, 22 of these programs have abolished nearly $11 billion worth of medical debt, directly benefiting over 6 million residents.
+- Already, 27 of these programs have abolished more than $13.5 billion worth of medical debt, reaching nearly 7.2 million residents.

 Explore the map below to learn about each effort, and find our 2024 analysis here.
 You can also read our policy brief and case studies of medical debt cancellation efforts in Toledo and Columbus and watch our medical debt webinars.